The best cheap eats in Berlin

 Legend has it the döner kebab was actually invented in Germany, but even if it wasn’t, Berlin’s massive Turkish population ensure there’s a whole host of places serving up the perfect late-night delight.
 There’s a kebab shop on almost every corner in Berlin, but if you want something a little bit special, then it’s worth waiting in line at Mustafa’s.
 For pocket change you’ll get a pillowy pitta stuffed full of delicately spiced meat, salad and sauce – perfect.

 The must-try Mexican

-New kid on the block Chupenga, only opened in 2016, but it’s already gaining a reputation as a food destination in Berlin.
+New kid on the block Chupenga, is already gaining a reputation as a food destination in Berlin.
 With a focus on healthy Mexican cuisine that’s adaptable to your tastes and needs, this reasonably priced fast-food joint is worth a visit during your trip to the German capital.
 Anna Vinarsky from Chupenga recommends trying the burrito with grilled chicken, rice, beans, sour cream, pico de gallo and guacamole.
 “We mash the guacamole several times a day by hand using ripe Hass avocados, fresh lime juice, fresh habaneros and cilantro before seasoning it with fleur de sel,” she says.
 “It’s really delicious.”

 The in-vogue Indian